Murder of Leanne Tiernan: Abduction and missing person inquiry

-Leanne Tiernan (27September 1984– 26November 2000), a pupil at West Leeds High School, was last seen alive at 4:50p.m. on 26November 2000, when she and her friend, 15-year-old Sarah Whitehouse, returned to Bramley by bus after a shopping trip to Leeds city centre.
+Leanne Tiernan (27 September 1984 – 26 November 2000), a pupil at West Leeds High School, was last seen alive at 4:50 p.m. on 26 November 2000, when she and her friend, 15-year-old Sarah Whitehouse, returned to Bramley by bus after a shopping trip to Leeds city centre.
 The girls parted company at Houghley Lane, and Whitehouse last saw her setting off along an unlit path through an area of wooded wasteland known as Houghley Gill.
 When Whitehouse arrived home, she telephoned Tiernan's home and was surprised to find she was not there.
-At 5:20p.m., Tiernan's mother rang her mobile phone to find out where she was, but the phone rang out for some time and then cut off.
+At 5:20 p.m., Tiernan's mother rang her mobile phone to find out where she was, but the phone rang out for some time and then cut off.
 When she rang it again, it was cut off after four rings.
-At 7:00p.m., she rang the police and reported her daughter as a missing person.
+At 7:00 p.m., she rang the police and reported her daughter as a missing person.

 The police immediately began a missing person inquiry, headed by Detective Superintendent Chris Gregg, and a search of the area where Tiernan was last seen was undertaken, although no trace of her was found.
 As the inquiry progressed, it became one of the largest ever undertaken by West Yorkshire Police, involving up to 200 officers and hundreds of volunteers.

 More than 1,400 house-to-house inquiries were conducted, and 800 houses along her probable route—designated by the police as "Red Route"—were searched, along with 800 sheds, garages and outbuildings and 150 commercial premises within a half-mile radius of Houghley Gill.
 DNA samples were taken from 140 men interviewed by the police in connection with the inquiry and twelve search warrants were executed at various addresses in Leeds.
 The West Yorkshire Police Underwater Search unit carried out a search of a three-mile section of the Leeds and Liverpool Canal between Spring Garden lock and Bramley Falls, two miles of which was drained to a depth of one metre.
 The unit also searched thirty-two drain shafts in the area and Yorkshire Water was called in to help locate disused and abandoned drains and wells.